aharri123/Seattle-Crime/README.md

 * In the L2 Beat, we can see that the top 3 crimes committed over the past 3 years were: Shoplifting, Burglarly/Breaking & Entering, and Theft From Motor Vehicle

 **When we combined the top classified Beats with our graph results, we identified more crimes in addition to our model's results.
-Our favored model best classified Simple Assault crimes and Shoplifting crimes, which was also supported by our graph results, but now we're also aware that Burglarly/Breaking & Entering crimes and Theft From Motor Vehicle crimes are major crimes occuring over the years that we need to be aware of.
+Our favored model best classified Simple Assault crimes and Shoplifting crimes, which was also supported by our graph results, but now we're also aware that Burglarly/Breaking & Entering crimes and Theft From Motor Vehicle crimes are major crimes that occured over the years.
 Knowing what kind of crimes are most prevalent in what areas will allow us to come up with plans for preventing further crimes, allocate more resources to certain areas, etc. We'll go over these possibilities more in depth in our final conclusion.**

 ## Best Model ##